lazaronixon/authentication-zero/README.md

 - Reset the user password and send reset instructions
 - Authentication by cookie (html)
 - Authentication by token (api)
+- Send e-mail when sign-in to your account
 - Manage sessions
-- Send e-mail when email is changed
-- Send e-mail when password is changed
 - Cancel my account
 - Log out